LewisBull2303/UltimateRPS/README.md

 13. As the Site maker, I would like to allow the user to select a number of rounds.
 14. As the Site maker, I would like the user to have many different games buttons to click on.
 15. As the Site maker, I would like to give the user a guide on how to play my game.
+16. As the Site Maker, I want it to be clear to the user if they won or lost

 ## Design